sourcecrypto/sourcecrypto.github.io/README.md

 ---

 ### The Problem and the Plan
-**The Problem**: In case it hadn't occured to you, having resources organized in 100+ discord channels isn't the most user-friendly way to run a library.
+**The Problem**: In case it hadn't occurred to you, having resources organized in 100+ discord channels isn't the most user-friendly way to run a library.
 It worked great when there were half as many channels, but as the library grows we need more flexibility.

-**The plan** is to build a dynamic directory of crypto knowledge, searchable and manually navigable, and multi-platform chat-bots so that you can query the library without having to scroll through channels or visit the web-site :)
+**The plan** is to build a dynamic directory of crypto knowledge, searchable and manually navigable, and multi-platform chat-bots so that you can query the library without having to scroll through channels or visit the website :)

 We are now working on gathering all of the links into "toml" files, which are a simple format for transforming all of this information into a database.
 Of course all of that takes work.
-I very much enjoy the work, and it's a wonderful educational opportunity, but time consuming.
+I very much enjoy the work, and it's a wonderful educational opportunity, but time-consuming.

 Once all of the resources are tagged, and transformed into a database, the potential for the library grows exponentially.
 Big plans are in the works for the Crypto Library — Super Source.